patchschools/lms-ui/README.md

-# Build your own LMS
+# Build your own LMS for your school

 ##### Step 1: Create an angular project